it-at-m/swim/dms-service/README.md

 The `type` attribute of a use case defines what type of ressource is created in the DMS.

-- `inbox`: Creates an Incoming inside a given Inbox.
+- `inbox`: Creates an ContentObject inside a given Inbox.
-- `incoming_object`:  Creates an Incoming (with a ContentObject) inside a given Procedure.
+- `incoming_object`: Creates an Incoming (with a ContentObject) inside a given Procedure or the OU work queue of the user.

 ### Coo source

-The `coo-source` attribute of a use case defined how the target ressource, under which the new ressource is created, is resolved.
+The `coo-source` attribute of a use case defines how the target ressource, under which the new ressource is created, is resolved.

 - `matadata_file`: The target coo is resolved via a separate metadata file, which is placed beside the original file in the S3.
 See [Metadata file](#metadata-file).
 - `static`: The target coo is defined statically via the `target-coo` use case attribute.